twitter/rezolus/docs/METRICS.md

 ## Scheduler

-Provides telemetry about the Linux Scheduler
+Provides telemetry about the Linux scheduler.
+Provides insights into thread/process characteristics.
+The runqueue latency is useful when performing scheduler tuning or investigating potential interference between workloads.

 ### Basic